Singapore Airlines scraps flights to nowhere, launches A380 plane restaurant instead

 Editor’s note: This story has been updated with new information.

 Singapore Airlines is has dropped its plans to launch “no destination” flights, replacing them with an opportunity for would-be passengers to dine in a parked Singapore Airbus A380.

-Local press in Singapore report the plans, in conjunction with the Singapore Tourism Board, will use the airline’s Airbus A350 aircraft.
-The domestic flights will take off from the country’s only major airport, Singapore Changi (SIN) and last around three hours before landing right back where they started.
-It’s not yet known which route around the island nation they might take.
+The airline’s original plans were to use an Airbus A350 aircraft for domestic flights that would take off from the country’s only major airport, Singapore Changi (SIN) and last around three hours before landing right back where they started.
+However, the plan drew concerns from environmental bodies.

 Also, all residents of Singapore have been advised to defer all non-essential travel abroad for the foreseeable future.
 This has meant that for keen travellers living in what has traditionally been one of the world’s largest aviation hubs, they have not been able to board an aircraft for many months.